unarmedguitar/queue/README.md

 3. **Extract** *queue-master.zip* into your **TrovoBot/plugins/** folder.
 4. **Rename** `queue-master` folder to `queue` inside your **TrovoBot/plugins/** folder.
     - Alternative [INSTALL](https://github.com/unarmedguitar/queue/blob/master/INSTALL.md) instructions in more details.

+## Features

+- Persistent Queue.
+Your queue is stored even if the bot goes down so you do not lose your list.

 ### Command
     !queue [OPTION [[@]user]]